 Diagnoses that are becoming less likely based upon exam (especially her abdominal exam) and history are: bowel obstruction, perforated viscus (e.g. ulcer), acute GI bleed, surgical biliary disease, appendicitis, hernia, urinary tract infection, occult trauma, herpes zoster, gynecologic pathology.

 Step 5.
-Diagnostic Evaluation
+Diagnostic Testing

 For our patient, several tests will play an important role in the work up, management, and disposition.
 A complete blood count, comprehensive metabolic panel, lipase, urinalysis, lactate, ECG, abdominal ultrasound, and possibly a CT seem to address our differential diagnosis.
 Are there other tests you would consider at this point in the patient’s evaluation?